Skip to main content

 Following his murder, his mother, Mamie Till-Mobley, decided to hold an open-casket funeral in their hometown of Chicago.
 The photo of her son’s corpse was first published in Jet magazine, bringing nationwide attention to the brutality and racial violence.

-Brandon M. Erby, Ph.D., assistant professor in the Department of Writing, Rhetoric, and Digital Studies in the UK
+Brandon M. Erby, Ph.D., assistant professor in the Department of Writing, Rhetoric, and Digital Studies

 By Lindsey Piercy